 I empathise with Jeremy Paxman squirming at the explanation of the value of a “year of code”.
-I support the year of code wholeheartedly, but let’s understand why it’s valuable, and recognise the bullshit in “create your own web-page / business”.
+I support the year of code wholeheartedly, but let’s understand why it’s valuable, and recognise the bullshit in “create your own web-page as a business“.

 The point is, I mentioned my old maths teacher last when I reviewed Dan Dennett’s “Intuition Pumps” – where Dennett presents his laws of computing and registry programming exercise – the very same exercise Pearson had taught us 40 years ago.
 As I said (and meant) then, it should be compulsory primary school education [See Note *].